funcieqDEV/ZirionScript/README.md

-# ZirionScript
+# Zirion
-The ZirionScript programing language
+The Zirion programing language

 this time my language is aimed for Linux